Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/production/deployment-topologies/sidecar.md

   clusterIP: None
 ```

-The new Proxy Pod won't come online as there is no available configuration.
+The new proxy pod won't come online as there is no available configuration.

 ```
 2023/10/27 15:32:43 [notice] 1257#0: *301 [lua] ready.lua:111: fn(): not ready for proxying: no configuration available (empty configuration present), client: 192.168.194.1, server: kong_status, request: "GET /status/ready HTTP/1.1", host: "192.168.194.9:8100